-- The impact of the different transition approaches applied could last for a number of years given the long-term nature of some of the business written by insurers.
-This could reduce comparability between the financial statements of insurers.
-In addition, because the IFRS 17 impracticability assessment is made at the level of a group of insurance contracts, different transition approaches can be applied: - (a) for different groups of insurance contracts within the same reporting entity; and - (b) by different entities within the same reporting entity. - 9 The transition approach applied could affect future profitability as the contractual service margin (CSM)2 determined on transition is only recognised in profit or loss as and when services are rendered.
-The IASB acknowledged this and therefore IFRS 17 requires separate disclosure of the transition amounts to enable users of financial statements to identify the effect of groups of insurance contracts measured at the transition date applying the modified retrospective approach and the fair value approach on the CSM and insurance revenue in subsequent periods (IFRS 17, paragraphs 114-116). - 10 It will thus be important for insurers to explain how they determined the measurement of insurance contracts that existed at the transition date and for users to understand the nature and significance of the methods used and judgments applied arising from the choices made at transition date.
-Therefore this paper aims to explore the different transition requirements.
+- (a) for different groups of insurance contracts within the same reporting entity; and - (b) by different entities within the same reporting entity. - 9 The transition approach applied could affect future profitability as the contractual service margin ('CSM')2 determined on transition is only recognised in profit or loss as and when services are rendered.
+The IASB acknowledged this and therefore IFRS 17 requires separate disclosure of the transition amounts to enable users of financial statements to identify the effect of groups of insurance contracts measured at the transition date applying the modified retrospective approach and the fair value approach on the CSM and insurance revenue in subsequent periods (IFRS 17, paragraphs 114-116). - 10 It will be important for insurers to explain how they determined the measurement of insurance contracts that existed at the transition date and for users to understand the nature and significance of the methods used and judgments applied arising from the choices made at transition date.
+Therefore, this paper aims to explore the different transition requirements.